Baking Hermann

 Instructions

-• Soak the beans with 1 tablespoon (14g) of the salt in at least 1.5l of water overnight.
+• Soak the beans with 1 tablespoon (14g) of the salt in around 1.5l of water overnight.
 If using a pressure cooker, you don’t need to add the salt.

 • Meanwhile slice the set aside raw onion half into thick rings, slice the red peppers and set both aside for later.